I visited Tbilisi for the festive season, and apart from beautiful places and Christmas lights, I discovered a foodie’s paradise.

 Wine in Tbilisi

 Georgia is one of the oldest wine-producers in the world – and of course they’re proud of it!

 One of the most incredible things is the traditional Qvevri wine, stored underground in terracota containers.
-If you want to try this wine I recommend you joining a wine tour in Tbilisi to taste this wine and others.
-It’s worth trying it!
+So special – it’s worth trying it!

 And if you don’t drink alcohol, order a homemade lemonade.
 They’re available in many restaurants and I loved it.

 I’m not a vegan, but I try to follow a vegan diet (or at least vegetarian) whenever I can, especially when traveling.

 During my days in Tbilisi it was not difficult to follow a vegan diet.
 Most of restaurants have plenty of options, and only a couple of restaurants were more limited in terms of variety.

 For vegan restaurants in Tbilisi, check Happy Cow.

 Best Restaurants in Tbilisi